jc-verse/ts-klass/README.md

 ### Static members

-You can have static members with... simply adding `static` before the klass declaration.
+You can have static members by... simply adding `static` before the klass declaration.

 ```js
 const Animal = klass({